ArpadGBondor/Leave-Management/README.md

   - 400 Bad request: {"error": "Bad request: ..."}
   - 401 Unauthorised: {"error": "Unauthorised"}
   - 403 Forbidden: {"error": "Forbidden"}
+  - 405 Method not allowed: {"error": "Method not allowed"}
   - 500 Internal Server Error: {"error": "Unknown server error"}

 ### /api/request-approve (POST)

 - Description:

   - Moves documents from `requests` collection to `approved-leaves` collection.
   - This endpoint uses a reusable handler (createMoveHandler) to move a document from one collection to another one.
   - This endpoint is restricted to olny serve ADMIN users.